- Dr Hazel Gray

 - Wednesdays 14.00 - 16.00 during semester

 My research interests concern the political economy of development in Africa, industrial policy and industrialization, state-business relations, institutions and economic performance, socialism and post-socialism in Africa.
 My regional focus is on East Africa and I worked for three years at the Ministry of Finance in Tanzania.
-I have been involved in policy work with national and international development agencies on issues of economic transformation, governance and public financial management.
+I have been involved in policy work with national and international development agencies on issues of economic transformation.

 'Access Orders and the 'New' New Institutional Economics of Development' Development and Change, (January 2016) 47, 1, 51 - 75

 'The Political Economy of Grand Corruption in Tanzania' African Affairs, 114, 456, (July 2015) 382 - 403,